PoshCode/PowerShellPracticeAndStyle/Best-Practices/Output-and-Formatting.md

 ## Use Write-Debug to give information to someone maintaining your script

-You should use the debug output stream for output that is useful for script debugging (ie: "Now entering main loop" or "Result was null, skipping to end of loop"), or to display the value of a variable before a conditional statement, so the maintainer can break into the debugger if necessary.
+You should use the debug output stream for output that is useful for script debugging (e.g.: "Now entering main loop" or "Result was null, skipping to end of loop"), or to display the value of a variable before a conditional statement, so the maintainer can break into the debugger if necessary.

 > TIP: When debugging you should be aware that you can set `$DebugPreference = "Continue"` to see this information on screen without entering a breakpoint prompt.